 Each statement will be opened for 15 days and after this period the Board will close the conversation classifying the statement with the corresponding label considering the evidence shared.
 After that the statement will be classified in one of the following categories:

 The Adhayayana platform recognizes as scientific evidence those contributions which have been validated by the international scientific community.
-Thus, it comprises studies published in journals indexed in JCR and SCOPUS.
+Thus, it comprises studies published in journals indexed in Journal Citation Report (JCR) and SCOPUS.

 After 6 months, any statement can be reopened if there are comments or new published evidence that challenges its current categorization.